 Neuroscientist Earl Miller believes multitasking won’t solve problems.

-Fortunately, working smarter allows for more productive work to be completed in a shorter time span and with a better work ethic.
-So the next time you start feeling stressed with deadlines at work, consider following these nine steps to work smarter.
+Fortunately, working smarter allows for the completion of more productive work in a shorter time span and with a better work ethic.
+So the next time you start feeling stressed with deadlines at work, consider following these nine steps.

 Are you and your team members seeking out more ways to work smarter?
 You may want to consider bringing in an outside perspective to inspire change.